rikkimax/Cmsed/README.md

   }
 }
 ```
-Note UDA's (or attributes) are stackabe.
+Note UDAs (or attributes) are stackable.
 This means you can have quite a lot of those RouteGroups!

 There are more check out [routing.d](https://github.com/rikkimax/Cmsed/blob/master/source/cmsed/base/routing.d).